A Model of Empowerment

-This spring, NPR’s Goats and Soda released an article questioning if the time had come to rethink the mission model — the model in which (usually Western) doctors and nurses fly in to low and middle-income countries, provide care, and return to their homes.
+This spring, NPR’s Goats and Soda released an article questioning if the time had come to rethink the mission model — the model in which (usually Western)doctors and nurses fly in to low- and middle-income countries, provide care, then return to their homes.

 This model of care has generated a great deal of debate and critique in recent years, with many organizations rethinking and restructuring their own practices.
 While a critical conversation around missions is long overdue, it has thus far failed to give a voice to the many medical professionals around the world who have been working for decades, tirelessly and with limited resources, to provide the safest, highest-quality treatment to patients in their own communities.
 At Smile Train, we’ve known the answer to this question from the start — the time to rethink the mission model was decades ago.
 Smile Train was founded in 1999 to champion a more effective model of care that invests in local patients and providers alike.